We’ve done a bit of digging and found some healthy swaps that will both help your waistline and keep your meals and snacks exciting.

-We’re aware this one might raise eyebrows.
 Let’s be clear - we’re not suggesting you never eat ice cream again.
 However, if it’s something that you regularly overindulge in, then this guilt-free snack could really help you reduce the amount of sugar in your diet.

 Simply pop a banana in the freezer, then when you’re craving a tasty frozen dessert, let it thaw slightly and put it in the blender.
 You’ll get the texture and temperature of your favourite gelato, without the sugary hit.
 Plus of course, bananas are a rich source of potassium, fibre and vitamin B6.